Whipple comments on offensive performance - NewsBreak

 Eric Crouch will host the celebration and watch party in Kearney during the Nebraska-Purdue game on Oct.
 15

-Nebraska sophomore post Alexis Markowski claimed first-team All-Big Ten recognition from the conference coaches and media when the league announced its preseason honors on Wednesday, Oct.
-5. The 2022 Big Ten Freshman of the Year, Markowski returns in pursuit of a big sophomore season to help the Huskers contend for...

-Lincoln high school will not compete in boys or girls varsity basketball this season

-LINCOLN, Neb. — A Lincoln high school will not compete in boys or girls varsity basketball this season, according to the Lincoln Public Schools' Athletic and Activities Department.
-Lincoln Northwest High School will only play junior varsity, reserve and freshman games during the 2022-23 season.
-“We have learned valuable...
+LINCOLN, Neb.
+(KLKN) – Lincoln’s newest high school will be forgoing a varsity basketball team this upcoming season.
+Lincoln Public Schools and Northwest High School, which opened this fall, made the announcement Friday.
+The Falcons will only play junior varsity, reserve and freshman-level games for both girls and...

 offtackleempire.com